The YCEI post-doctoral fellowship program is currently at full capacity and will not be accepting applications for

 YCEI fellowships are normally awarded for two years, subject to adequate progress during the first year and availability of funding for the second year.
 The award provides a stipend of $50,000 per year, a research allowance of $5000, plus health care benefits and assistance with relocation.

 Applications are accepted from individuals who will have been awarded a doctoral degree at any time within the last two years.
-Specifically, the cutoff for 2014 applicants is award of a doctoral degree on or after January 1, 2012, and before September 1, 2014.
+Specifically, the cutoff for 2014 applicants was award of a doctoral degree on or after January 1, 2012, and before September 1, 2014.

 Yale PhD graduates or individuals already in residence at Yale are not eligible for awards.

 All Yale faculty members are eligible to sponsor YCEI postdoctoral fellows.
 A faculty member will normally be limited to sponsorship of one candidate per year.
 The sponsoring department will normally be expected to provide infrastructure—for example, office space and a research lab.
 In rare cases, YCEI can help with providing office space.

-There is a new process for applications in 2014.
 All applicants must be nominated and submitted by a current Yale faculty member.
-Applications must include:
+Applications must include (in the following order):

 (1) A cover letter from the applicant